What are the Best Ways To Document Travel?

 Keep a Paper Journal

 Nothing beats just a handwritten paper journal to remember every detail of your trip.
 Later on, you can look back and reminisce about the little things that will slip your mind in years to come

 Pro Tip: Buy your journal once you reach your destination, then you have some added sentiment and encouragement to your documentation.

 Stamps, postcards, terrible t-shirts, snow globes, ornaments, you name it, there is something for every traveler.
 For the not s0 sentimental perhaps train stubs will do, and for people who are homebodies, maybe you would rather have a Christmas tree full of ornaments from all over the world to look at every year.
 This is a way to uniquely document travel that is so specific to exactly what YOU did on your trip.
 Whatever the case is, a collection can be a great way to commemorate times gone by, even if it might prove a bit hard to stuff back in your suitcase on the way home.

 Create a Scrapbook

 Not exactly practical while you are traveling, but if you plan just a little bit ahead of time, once you arrive back home a really nice collection could take place.
 Old fashioned scrapbooks take time and effort, but if you’re like me and you love to craft, it shouldn’t be a burden at all…plus it can give you wanderlust inspiration once you’re back home to start planning your next trip.

 Make a Photo Book

-If scrapbooking (and the efforts involved) isn't really your thing, but maybe photography is, consider making a photo book at the end of your trip.
-Just select your photos and send them into a service such as Shutterfly, and voila, the work is done for you!
+If scrapbooking (and the efforts involved) isn’t really your thing, but maybe photography is, consider making a photo book at the end of your trip.
+Document travel by just selecting your photos and send them into a service such as Shutterfly, and voila, the work is done for you!